emer/axon/PCoreBG.md

 Specifically, SKCa can be activated by intracellular stores, which require inactivity to recharge the Ca available for release.
 These intracellular stores can release quickly, have a slow decay once released, and the stores can take a while to rebuild, leading to rapidly triggered, long-lasting pauses that don't recur until stores have rebuilt, which is the observed pattern of firing of STNp pausing neurons, that open up a window for BG gating.
 Also, STN can be ACh modulated so neurons are tonically inhibited until ACh bursts disinhibit and allow for gating (just set `NeuroMod.AChDisinhib` to ~2).
 See [chans README](chans/README.md#calcium-gated-potassium-channels:-sk-and-bk) for more details.

-One critical behavior is the ability of SKCa channels to drive a strong _novelty sensitivity_ for STNp pausing, which requires a topographic coordination between STNp and direct striatum PFC projections to work effectively.
+One critical behavior is the ability of SKCa channels to drive a strong _novelty sensitivity_ for STNp pausing, which requires a topographic coordination between STNp and direct striatum PFC pathways to work effectively.
 Specifically, the need for inactivity for intracellular Ca stores to be rebuilt means that any sustained STNp activity from a continued PFC input will fail to open the gating window.
 Only once a given STNp is inactive for a period of time longer than the ~200 msec pausing window can it recharge.
 But to open a gating window, a sufficiently large number of STNp neurons must pause, so a topographic organization would allow for different populations to pause at different points in time, while sustained activity among a specific set of PFC neurons would not open the gating window.

 The [boa](examples/boa) model for example can support this topographic organization according to different BLA / US domains, such that different STNp pools receive from different BLA / OFC US groups.